 Vision of the Palantir: https://www.patreon.com/vision_of_the_palantir

 Last but not least, we have this wonderful website.
-Vision of the Palantir has been producing articles for over 3 years now, and continues to deliver analyses and other articles for players old and new.
+Vision of the Palantir has been producing articles for over 3 years now.
+It continues to deliver analyses and other articles for players old and new.
 Recently, we have also started to delve into video content, but I am not super confident that we will maintain that.
 But the blog still produces 6+ articles per month, which is well worth subscribing for.

 The Patreon offers access to a private Discord server, as well as options to suggest articles and give input about the blog.
-Subscribing at higher tiers gets you the yearly loot, and access to me helping you out with decks and other support.
-With several tiers, there is always a tier fit for your budget there.
+Subscribing at higher tiers gets you the yearly loot and access to me helping you out with decks and other support.
+With several tiers, there is always a tier fit for your budget.

-The yearly VotP loot isn’t as grand as some of the other blogs and podcasts, but with growing support over the last years, the blog has been able to up their game and produce some more custom made loot.
+The yearly VotP loot isn’t as grand as some of the other blogs and podcasts, but with growing support over the last years, the blog has been able to up its game and produce some more custom-made loot.
 When the blog first started in 2018, we had custom tokens made out of coconut husk board (the company for which I still work).
-2019 saw several custom design patches, and also included stickers.
-2020 had custom made, laser engraved, wooden player cards, and custom playmats for higher-tier subscribers.
+2019 saw several custom design patches and also included stickers.
+2020 had custom-made, laser engraved, wooden player cards and custom playmats for higher-tier subscribers.
 2021 saw the beginning of the notebook era, with a playthrough notebook being designed and handed out to all those who wanted one.
 These were so popular that they were even re-released in January 2022 to celebrate the blog’s fourth anniversary.

 For 2021, the plan is to make another custom notebook that people can use to learn how a quest actually plays.
 This field guide will come with single-page summaries for each quest, along with fun challenges.
-In order to qualify for this loot, pledge at least at the Guardian tier before 30th of April 2021 and maintain that pledge until loot is distributed (usually around October).
+In order to qualify for this loot, pledge at least at the Guardian tier before the 30th of April 2021 and maintain that pledge until loot is distributed (usually around October).